MehulATL/mayho.github.io/_posts/2013-11-24-merge_sort.md

 You can read more about [polymorphism](http://en.wikipedia.org/wiki/Polymorphism_(computer_science)) here.

-If would love for y'all to hit me up with any questions or comments on this blog post.
+I would love for y'all to hit me up with any questions or comments on this blog post.
 Hope it helped!